CensoredUsername/unrpyc/README.md

 legacy-dev (python 2):[![Build Status](https://github.com/CensoredUsername/unrpyc/actions/workflows/python-app.yaml/badge.svg?branch=legacy-dev)](https://github.com/CensoredUsername/unrpyc/actions/workflows/python-app.yaml)

+## Features
+#### Decompiling
+The main task is to convert Ren'Py script files of type *.rpyc*, *.rpymc* into human-readable source code.

+#### Astdump
+Writes the target applications "Abstract Syntax Tree"(AST) to a text file.
+This representation is in "pretty printed" form for good readability and overview.

+The output of dump can be influenced be with option `--comparable` to remove misleading statements or `--no-pyexpr` for easier comparison of code from different Ren'Py versions.

+#### Translate
+This feature changes the main language of the app, also "None language" called, with another one.
+Every string for dialogue, button names or descriptions will in the script files appear in the new language.
+The choosen "new" main language must already supported and present in the apps tl-directory.

+The translation task requires the `--translate` option, followed by the name of the replacement language.
+The given string must exactly match the directory name of the choosen language.
+For example 'your/gamepath.../game/tl/french' would be executed with the CLI command `python unrpyc.py /path/to/renpy/app/ -t french`.

 ## Usage

 This tool can either be ran as a command line tool, as a library, or injected into the game itself.
 To use it as a command line tool, a local python installation is required.